huggingface/transformers/docs/source/perplexity.rst

 =================================

 Perplexity (PPL) is one of the most common metrics for evaluating language models.
-Note that the metric applies specifically to classical language models (sometimes called autoregressive or causal language models) and is not well defined for masked language models like BERT (see :doc:`summary of the models <model_summary>`).
+Before diving in, we should note that the metric applies specifically to classical language models (sometimes called autoregressive or causal language models) and is not well defined for masked language models like BERT (see :doc:`summary of the models <model_summary>`).

 Perplexity is defined as the exponentiated average log-likelihood of a sequence.
 If we have a tokenized sequence :math:`X = (x_0, x_1, \dots, x_t)`,